 Performance management defines the relationship that should exist between state employees and their supervisors.
 It is an interactive process where upper management communicates the agency’s strategic vision and objectives to every manager, supervisor and employee who then develop program, division and individual goals designed to achieve the agency’s strategic objectives.
 The SPD Employee Relations Division created the document below summarizing the performance management cycle.
 This document also explains how employees accrue paid leave.

 All employees are responsible for knowing and complying with SPD’s Standardized Policies as well as agency-specific policies and procedures.
 It is important for all new or returning employees to review and understand the Employee Handbook and complete the Acknowledgement of Standardized Policies and Employee Handbook form.
 Return this form to your HR team once you have reviewed and signed this form.

 With approximately $25.7 billion in assets under management at fiscal year-end 2011, the Indiana Public Retirement System (INPRS) is among the largest 100 pension funds in the United States.
 The fund serves the needs of more than 500,000 members and retirees representing more than 1,400 employers including public universities, school corporations, municipalities and state agencies.
 You can learn more by reviewing the documents below or by clicking here.

-New or returning employees are required to take the following courses: Information Resource Use Agreement (IRUA), Ethics and Sexual Harassment Prevention.
-These are web based training courses that need to be completed within the first two weeks of employment.
+New or returning employees are required to take the following courses: Information Resource Use Agreement (IRUA), Ethics and Preventing Workplace & Sexual Harassment.
+These are web-based training courses that need to be completed within the first two weeks of employment.
 All of the courses are located in PeopleSoft ELM and can be accessed anytime.
-The Self service Quick Step guide can assist you with accessing and completing these or other agency based trainings.
+The Quick Step guide below can assist you with accessing and completing these or other agency based trainings.